VanilleIce/SkySheet-to-HTML-Converter/CONTRIBUTING.md

 ### 🔀 Fork & Download the Repository

-1. Go to the [Project Lyrica GitHub page](https://github.com/VanilleIce/SkySheet-to-HTML-Converter/) and click **"Fork"** in the top right.
+1. Go to the [SkySheet to HTML-Converter GitHub page](https://github.com/VanilleIce/SkySheet-to-HTML-Converter/) and click **"Fork"** in the top right.
 2. Download the repository as a `.zip` file and extract it locally.

 ---